The Ultimate Guide to Off-Broadway

 The term “Off-Broadway” emerged in the late 1940s for the shows that were produced on streets near Broadway, though experimental theater had existed in various parts the City—especially Greenwich Village—for decades before.
 By 1956, the scene was so well established that The Village Voice created the Obie Awards to recognize the groundbreaking works.
 Today Off-Broadway refers mainly to the size of the theater where a production plays—with space for between 100 and 499 audience members—and the use of a specific trade union.
 In fact, a few Off-Broadway theaters are, geographically speaking, on Broadway.
 Got it?

-Some of the City’s most famous shows got their start (or are still playing) Off-Broadway.
-Many of these broke new ground, proving that hip-hop, rock, puppetry and taboo themes could spin their way into box-office gold.
-Among them: Hamilton, Rent, Avenue Q, Stomp, Little Shop of Horrors, Fun Home, Once and The Fantasticks.
-For a full list of current shows, click here.
+Some of the City’s most famous shows got their start Off-Broadway.
+Many of these broke new ground, proving that hip-hop, rock, puppetry and taboo themes could spin their way into box-office gold; frequently they wound up on Broadway and became part of the theater canon.
+Just a handful that left a legacy include Hamilton, Oh, Mary!, Rent, Avenue Q, Stomp, Little Shop of Horrors, Fun Home and The Fantasticks.
+Look for a full list of current shows here and some seasonal recommendations here.

 Where to Buy Tickets